NFL Trade Rumors: Patriots’ Jimmy Garoppolo Trade Talk Set Off By Instagram Post

 “I think it’s indicative of what Garoppolo actually wants to happen.
 I don’t believe it was a hoax,” he explained.
 “I think he had everything to do with that post.
 I don’t care what anybody says.
 Garoppolo is feeling himself a little bit.
 He knows that at no time the market is going to be as high as it is appears to be for him right now,” Smith said.
 “He senses a prime opportunity for himself to land someplace else, be a starting quarterback in the NFL and get some shine.
 And I think he wants to capitalize on it.”

-With all of the NFL trade rumors surrounding Garoppolo you can’t blame him for trying to push some buttons that may tip the scales in his favor, but saying you were hacked isn’t the way to go.
-To give him the benefit of the doubt anything is possible, but in this case it doesn’t look that way.
+With all of the NFL trade rumors surrounding Garoppolo, you can’t blame him for trying to push some buttons that may tip the scales in his favor, but saying you were hacked isn’t the way to go.
+To give him the benefit of the doubt, anything is possible, but in this case, it doesn’t look that way.

 Garoppolo is going to be sought after by teams that need a starting QB, and for good reason.

-He was a stud in college and he has a few NFL games under his belt already.
-While filling in for Tom Brady during his four game suspension at the start of the 2016 season, Garoppolo led the Patriots to a 3-1 start, and looked sharp in doing so.
+He was a stud in college, and he has a few NFL games under his belt already.
+While filling in for Tom Brady during his four-game suspension at the start of the 2016 season, Garoppolo led the Patriots to a 3-1 start and looked sharp in doing so.
 With that being said, you would think that the Patriots would want to hang on to Garoppolo and not trade him.

-Sure, Tom Brady still has a few seasons left in him, but he is going to be 40 years old, and finding a quality quarterback in the NFL is not easy, just ask 20 or so of the teams right now.
-Garoppolo is 25 years old and could realistically be the Patriots starting quarterback when he is 27 or 28, that is if he chooses to stick around for that long, or the Patriots don’t deal him away.
+Sure, Tom Brady still has a few seasons left in him, but he is going to be 40 years old and finding a quality quarterback in the NFL is not easy; just ask 20 or so of the teams right now.
+Garoppolo is 25 years old and could realistically be the Patriots starting quarterback when he is 27 or 28; that is if he chooses to stick around for that long, or the Patriots don’t deal him away.

-While it may seem like a long time to wait to get his chance to take over in New England, just remember this, Aaron Rodgers sat behind Brett Favre for three season before he even got a sniff of the field, and we all know how good that worked out in Green Bay.
+While it may seem like a long time to wait to get his chance to take over in New England, just remember this; Aaron Rodgers sat behind Brett Favre for three seasons before he even got a sniff of the field, and we all know how well that worked out in Green Bay.
 And Rodgers was on the NFL trade rumor mill more than a few times before he became the star quarterback he is today.

-Jimmy Garoppolo will never be Tom Brady, no one will, but it could benefit both sides if the New England Patriots held on to him in the long run.
+Jimmy Garoppolo will never be Tom Brady; no one will, but it could benefit both sides if the New England Patriots held on to him in the long run.

-The NFL trade rumors are just beginning fans, it should be one wild ride this summer.
+The NFL trade rumors are just beginning fans; it should be one wild ride this summer.

 [Featured Image by Streeter Lecka/Getty Images]